digimat/digimat-saia/README.rst

 Congratulations !
 You just have powered up your first EtherSNode device with 2 lines of code.
 A **background task handle now for you all the network SBus frames**.
 Open your SAIA PG5 Debugger and try to read/write some data **to** your node.
-Of course, you can also talk to other SAIA PCD EtherSBus devices directly from your node trough le LAN (remote servers).
-This will come later (see "EtherSBus Client" chapter below).
+Of course, you can also talk to other SAIA PCD EtherSBus devices directly from your node trough le LAN (read/write flags, registers, ... on remote PCDs).
+This will be explained below (see "EtherSBus Client" chapter).
 To give you an idea on how to use this module, you will find a basic `Python interactive session demo here <https://asciinema.org/a/0q7jfTE6Ooj7RPpVBL6bWfIj2>`_.

 .. image:: https://st-sa.ch/img/figures/digimat-saia-asciinema.png
    :width: 360px